Bruin Theater: History

 The Bruin is located in the heart of the Mediterranean-themed Westwood Village shopping and cinema precinct, opposite the prominent white tower of the Fox Village Theater.
 The structure was designed by movie theater architect, S. Charles Lee, with a Streamline Moderne marquee, and opened in 1937.
 It is named after the UCLA mascot Joe Bruin.
-It is currently operated by Regency Theatres.
-The theater is often used for private events, such as film and television show premieres.
+The theater was often used for private events, such as film and television show premieres.

 It was designated a Los Angeles Historic-Cultural Monument (HCM #361) in 1988.

+On July 25, 2024, the Bruin Theater and the nearby Regency Village Theater closed their doors when their leases expired.

 In popular culture

-The theater featured in the music video of "Praise You" by Fatboy Slim and was animated in Grand Theft Auto V as well, as the Tivoli Cinema.
+The theater featured in the music video of Praise You by Fatboy Slim and was animated in Grand Theft Auto V as well, as the Tivoli Cinema.
 It was prominently featured in Quentin Tarantino's film Once Upon a Time in Hollywood, in which actress Sharon Tate (portrayed by Margot Robbie in the movie) is shown watching the film The Wrecking Crew.

+Regency Theatres

+In 1996, Regency Theatres was founded by Lyndon Golin and Andrew Golin, brothers, with a theater in Camarillo, California.

+In 2010, Mann Theatres went out of business, and Regency Theatres purchased the Fox Theater, Westwood Village and a multiplex cinema at "The Plant" in Van Nuys, California.

+Regency Theatres operates some former Fox Theatres and Mann Theatres.